Can You Bug Bomb A House With A Fish Tank?

 I have included it as an alternative to bug bombs as it allows you to target spray a specific area, rather than a bug bomb which fills the entire room with chemicals.

-Pyrethrin can help manage pests without harm to your fish if it does not come into direct contact with your fish, if you are spraying the area near your fish tank, make sure you cover it up to be safe.
+Pyrethrin can help manage pests without harm to your fish if it does not come into direct contact with your fish.
+If you are spraying the area near your fish tank, make sure you cover it up to be safe.

 Homemade Essential Oil Sprays